PeggyZWY/flowstate-webapp/README.md

 ## flowstate-react
-Go to the `flowstate-react/` directory and flow the instructions to start the app.
+Go to the `flowstate-react/` directory and follow the instructions to start the app.